Research Outcomes and Patient Benefits

 Other examples are the liquid based cytology screening program and HPV adoption.

-Outcomes of Clinical Trial Research
+Outcomes of Clinical Trials Research

 The government wishes to see a dramatic and sustained improvement in the performance of providers of NHS services in initiating and delivering clinical trials.
 In 2013 the NIHR requested that providers of NHS services publish outcomes of clinical trial research against certain benchmarks.
 From October 2013, the NIHR funding to providers of NHS services became conditional on the reporting of and meeting the two benchmarks of: